scottstanfield/ryanloney.github.io/resume.md

     * Survey complex locations to establish 900MHz, 2GHz, 5GHz, 3.65GHz, and
     24GHz microwave data links
     * Field experience with optical fiber, 2GHz-24GHz wireless, VoIP/SIP,

+2005-2014 (Full Time)
+Since 2014 (Part Time)
+:   **Director of IT for [Green Valley Tractor, Inc.][1]**
+    Suisun Valley, California

+    * Managed SIP VoIP phones, gigabit network infrastructure, software installation and hardware maintenence.
+    * Implemented Google AdWords and established supplier-hosted website that integrates with Kubota.com.
+    * Replaced Windows 2000 Server with AWS EC2 to host legacy inventory management, CRM, and invoicing software system in the cloud.
+    * Transitioned from 1.5Mbps T1 to 20Mbps dedicated
+      bandwidth over fixed wireless with /29 public IPv4 subnet -- saving &#3610-15k per year.
+    * Migrated email Office 365, installed corportate LastPass and DropBox for accessing cloud-based services and sharing crictical documents with clients.
+    * Installed 720p HD IP survallience cameras with remote access, 1TB hosted NVR, and motion alerts.
+    * Applied for and secured over &#361.2 million in grant funding for clients from the Bay Area Air Quality Management District BAAQMD to destroy and replace Tractors that do not meet NOx and PM emmissions standards.

 2013
 :   **Regional Director for [Gay & Lesbian Victory Fund and